GudSirSnek/Photonica-Engine/README.md

 - UI system

 - physics system
+  -particles system done
+  -aggregate bodies in working
+  rigid bodies to come

 ### Further systems
-These systems are additions that are specific for Hell's Dungeon
+These systems are additions that are specific for Photonica

 - world chunk system